kivy/buildozer/docs/source/installation.rst

     pip install --user --upgrade buildozer

-Add the `--user` option if you are not using a virtual environment (not recommended).
+Add the :class:`--user` option if you are not using a virtual environment (not recommended).

 If you would like to install the latest version still under development::